 Office: (802) 728-1568 / Cell: (802) 793-0919

-Becky is a Certified Public Accountant and has a Masters degree in Leadership from Franklin Pierce College.
-Becky has worked with manufacturing companies since 1986.
-She has been the financial support both internally as Controller and externally as a consultant, auditor and tax advisor.
-Becky joined VMEC in April 2002 and works out of the main office in Randolph Center.
+Rebecca is a Certified Public Accountant and has a Masters degree in Leadership from Franklin Pierce College.
+She has worked with manufacturing companies since 1986 and has been the financial support both internally as Controller and externally as a consultant, auditor and tax advisor.
+Rebecca joined VMEC in April 2002 and works out of the main office in Randolph Center.

-Robynn has more than 25 years of broad, hands-on experience in the areas of communications, marketing, event management and public relations.
+Robynn has 30 years of hands-on experience in the areas of communications, marketing, event management and public relations.
 She earned a Bachelors Degree in Communication Arts/Public Relations from the State University of New York at Plattsburgh in 1988 and earned an Associate Degree in Business from Champlain College in 1986.

 Robynn’s past work experience has included positions with the Plattsburgh & Clinton County Chamber of Commerce in Plattsburgh, NY, Assistant Marketing Director with the New York State Department of Economic Development, Director of Special Events for the Plattsburgh Airbase Redevelopment Corporation (PARC), Trade Show and Training Coordinator for Blodgett Corporation in Burlington and Community Relations Specialist for TD Banknorth in Burlington.